 Facebook doesn't have a recycle bin or any options to restore a deleted photo.
 In theory, when we delete a photo from Facebook, it's gone for good.
-However, it is still possible to recover deleted Facebook photos, using the browser's cache.
+However, it is still possible to recover deleted Facebook photos, using the browser's cache, and the fact that Facebook servers retain our pictures after deletion.
 Let's see how it works on Chrome and Firefox.

 Can I recover a deleted Facebook post?

-The method on this guide will only recover deleted Facebook photos, in case they were unique photos that we didn't have a copy of.
+The method on this guide will only recover deleted Facebook photos, in case they were unique photos that we didn't have a copy of on our hard drive.

-The photo's post, however, including any likes, shares, and comments, cannot be restored, and the same goes for any other type of post.
+However, it is not possible to restore the photo's post, however, including any likes, shares, and comments.
+The same goes for any other type of post.

 So, we had a photo posted on Facebook, and we deleted it.